 Schools Admissions Team

 Telephone: 01225 713010

 Liaison between Kingdown School and each primary school in the area is a very important process and every effort is made by all concerned to make the transfer a smooth and positive one.

 There are at least three occasions when Kingdown School staff have contact with each primary school before the new school year in September:

 Curriculum Support at Kingdown School will arrange additional visits to discuss special needs students if required.

 These visits are a very important part of our transfer programme.
-This year, we have made a change to our induction days and all Year 6 students are invited to attend 3 full days at Kingdown School.
+We have made a change to our induction days in recent years and all Year 6 students are invited to attend 3 full days at Kingdown School.

 Students who are joining us from out of catchment, may also attend these induction days.